nickdip/nicks-news/README.md

 ### Test Account

-To test features such as upvoting and commenting, you can use the following test account:
+To test features you can use the following test account:

 Username: `tickle122`
 Password: (No password required)

+### Features

+- **Upvoting**: When logged in, you can upvote articles and comments
+- **Commenting**: You can add comments to articles as well as delete your own comments
+- **Browse by all articles or topics**: Browse articles by all and sort by comment count, upvotes or date.
+Alternatively, read all topics